mbourquin/mezzio-api/README.md

-# Zend Expressive API - Skeleton example
+# Mezzio API - Skeleton example

-This is a (proposed) skeleton application for building REST APIs using [zend-expressive](https://github.com/mezzio/mezzio).
+This is a (proposed) skeleton application for building REST APIs using [mezzio](https://github.com/mezzio/mezzio).

 The representational format used is [HAL-JSON](https://tools.ietf.org/html/draft-kelly-json-hal-08), and the error reporting format used is [Problem Details for HTTP APIs](https://tools.ietf.org/html/rfc7807).